ForeverZer0/gldoc/README.md

 ```
 There are few very options for the server, the defaults will likely be suitable for most use-cases.
 ```
-Usage:
-  gldoc [flags]

-Flags:
-      --api string        target OpenGL API ("gl" or "gles") (default "gl") -h, --help              help for gldoc
+Usage gldoc:
+  -gles
+    	load documentation for GLES API
+  -host string
-      --host string       address the server will handle requests on (default "localhost") --port int          port the server will handle requests on (default 8888) --version float32   target version for the OpenGL API, or 0 for any/latest
+    	address to serve HTTP requests on (default "localhost") -port int
+    	port to serve HTTP requests on (default 8888) -version float
+    	target version for the OpenGL API to document (default 0 for latest/any)
 ```

 ### Make Requests